nikolay-karpow/nikolay-karpow.github.io/_posts/2017-08-11-Trap-Of-Apache-Http-Client-Defaults.md

     executorService.awaitTermination(1, TimeUnit.MINUTES);
 }
 {% endhighlight %}
 Now things get a little bit trickier.
-I don't know about you, but I'd expect this to print numbers from 1 to 5, but in fact it prints this:
+I don't know about you, but I'd expect this to print numbers from 1 to 30, but in fact it prints this:
 {% highlight java %}
 1
 2
 2
 1
 1
+...
 {% endhighlight %}

 The reason is that HttpClient doesn't create a new connection for each request, but uses a connection pool instead.
 And by default it creates only 2 connections per route (route includes host and port).
 As we call the same route, all 5 threads go via just 2 connections.
-That was quite a surprise for me and my colleague.
+That was quite a surprise for me.
+Let's fix it.
+We should use another way to create HttpClient, which allows to pass an instance of PoolingHttpClientConnectionManager:
+{% highlight java %}
+@Test
+public void multipleThreads_maxPerRoute() throws Exception {
+    PoolingHttpClientConnectionManager connectionManager = new PoolingHttpClientConnectionManager();
+    connectionManager.setDefaultMaxPerRoute(30);
+    CloseableHttpClient httpclient = HttpClients.custom()
+            .setConnectionManager(connectionManager)
+            .build();

+    HttpGet httpGet = new HttpGet("http://localhost:9099/tests/test");

+    int threadCount = 30;
+    ExecutorService executorService = Executors.newFixedThreadPool(threadCount);

+    for (int i = 0; i < threadCount; i++) {
+        executorService.execute(() -> {
+            try (CloseableHttpResponse httpResponse = httpclient.execute(httpGet)) {
+                ByteArrayOutputStream outputStream = new ByteArrayOutputStream();
+                httpResponse.getEntity().writeTo(outputStream);

+                System.out.println(new String(outputStream.toByteArray()));

+            } catch (IOException e) {
+                e.printStackTrace();
+            }
+        });
+    }

+    executorService.shutdown();
+    executorService.awaitTermination(1, TimeUnit.MINUTES);
+}
+{% endhighlight %}
+The important part is
+{% highlight java %}
+connectionManager.setDefaultMaxPerRoute(30);
+{% endhighlight %}
+So, now it should work, right?
+Unfortunately, we're not finished yet.
+This code produces numbers from 1 to 20, not to 30.
+Why?
+Well, there is one more parameter - max total connection count.
+Unfortunately, nothing warns us, that our maxPerRoute is less, than maxTotal.
+The final fix:
+{% highlight java %}
+@Test
+public void multipleThreads_maxPerRouteMaxTotal() throws Exception {
+    PoolingHttpClientConnectionManager connectionManager = new PoolingHttpClientConnectionManager();
+    connectionManager.setDefaultMaxPerRoute(30);
+    connectionManager.setMaxTotal(30);
+    CloseableHttpClient httpclient = HttpClients.custom()
+            .setConnectionManager(connectionManager)
+            .build();

+    HttpGet httpGet = new HttpGet("http://localhost:9099/tests/test");

+    int threadCount = 30;
+    ExecutorService executorService = Executors.newFixedThreadPool(threadCount);

+    for (int i = 0; i < threadCount; i++) {
+        executorService.execute(() -> {
+            try (CloseableHttpResponse httpResponse = httpclient.execute(httpGet)) {
+                ByteArrayOutputStream outputStream = new ByteArrayOutputStream();
+                httpResponse.getEntity().writeTo(outputStream);

+                System.out.println(new String(outputStream.toByteArray()));

+            } catch (IOException e) {
+                e.printStackTrace();
+            }
+        });
+    }

+    executorService.shutdown();
+    executorService.awaitTermination(1, TimeUnit.MINUTES);
+}
+{% endhighlight %}
+Now it works as expected at last, producing numbers from 1 to 30.

+### Connection request timeout
+By default, if there is no free connection in the pool, connection manager blocks until such a connection appears.
+If you want to make sure, it doesn't block indefinitely, you can set connection request timeout like this:
+{% highlight java %}
+PoolingHttpClientConnectionManager connectionManager = new PoolingHttpClientConnectionManager();
+connectionManager.setDefaultMaxPerRoute(30);
+connectionManager.setMaxTotal(30);

+RequestConfig requestConfig = RequestConfig.custom()
+        .setConnectionRequestTimeout(5000)
+        .build();

+CloseableHttpClient httpclient = HttpClients.custom()
+        .setConnectionManager(connectionManager)
+        .setDefaultRequestConfig(requestConfig)
+        .build();
+{% endhighlight %}

+### Conclusion
+Default configuration of apache HttpClient is not suitable for multithread usage.
+When you use it to work with the same service from different threads, make sure you set up the connection pool appropriately.
+Also, don't forget to close responses, otherwise connections never go back to the pool.
+I hope, this post can save you some debugging time.